elastic/elasticsearch-river-wikipedia/README.md

 }
 ```

-By default, `bulk` size is `100`.
+Since 1.3.0, by default, `bulk` size is `100`.
 A bulk is flushed every `5s`.
 Number of concurrent requests allowed to be executed is 1.
 You can modify those settings within index section:

 ```javascript